-- all transactions not exempt from Section 16(b) of the Exchange Act; - all transactions exempt from Section 16(b) of the Exchange Act pursuant to certain rules under the Exchange Act; and - all exercises and conversions of derivative securities, regardless of whether exempt from Section 16(b) of the Exchange Act.
+- all transactions not exempt from Section 16(b) of the Exchange Act; - all transactions exempt from Section 16(b) of the Exchange Act pursuant to certain rules under the Exchange Act; and - dispositions by bona fide gifts and all exercises and conversions of derivative securities, regardless of whether exempt from Section 16(b) of the Exchange Act.

-III Form 5
+III.
+Form 5